thecommunitydigitallibrary/cdl-platform/backend/README.md

 ```
 {
   search_id : the string ObjectId of the search log
-  total_num_results : the total number of hits returned by OpenSearch
+  total_num_results : the total number of search results
   query : the query entered by the user
   current_page : the current page being requested by the user
   search_results_page [